Echo-Labs-Development/echo-labs.xyz/README.md

 ### echo-labs.xyz

 > [!IMPORTANT]
 > This Website is under active development and may not function correctly or contain up to date information.
+If you are looking for the up to date website check out the main branch.
 >
 This is the website for our project.
 Fell free to look at the code and submit a pull request or issue if you notice anything.
 #